Authandcapture

 This article explores the basics of authorization and capture—which are, at a glance:

 Authorization occurs when the merchant initiates a charge to a customer’s card at checkout, either online or in person.
 During this process, the payment processor checks with the cardholder’s bank to ensure the account has sufficient funds and is in good standing.
 If the account meets the criteria, the transaction amount is held pending.
-Pre-authorizing a card before completing the transaction verifies the payment method is valid without charging the account and helps to prevent chargebacks which can be costly.
+Pre-authorizing a card verifies the payment method is valid and helps prevent declines and insufficient funds (NSF) chargebacks, which saves the merchant money.
+However, merchants must still use other tools to prevent disputes related to fraud or service issues.

 Step 1: Create the payment

 The first step is to initiate a transaction using the payment application programming interface (API).
-If your business has the functionality to process authorize and capture transactions, this will be a seamless function at the point of sale.
-With Stax Pay, we make it easy by allowing you to simply check a box that enables preauthorization and go back later to capture and settle the transactions.
+If your business has the functionality to process authorization and capture transactions, this will be a seamless function at the point of sale.
+With Stax, we make it easy by allowing you to simply check a box that enables pre-authorization and go back later to capture and settle the transactions.

 Step 2: Request for authorization

 Once the transaction is initiated, the merchant’s payment gateway will contact the issuing bank of the customer’s payment method to hold the funds.
 The amount of time a transaction can spend in the authorization stage will also depend on your payment processor as well, so be sure to check with your processor for additional details.
-The maximum amount of time funds can be held is 30 days, after which the request for authorization will expire, and a new authorization will be needed.
-At Stax, merchants have up to 10 days to request the capture and finalize the transaction.
+The duration of the authorization hold is governed by the card network and the merchant’s MCC (merchant classification code).
+While some MCCs require capture within 7 days, others (like hotels) allow up to 30 days or more.
+Stax ensures you maximize the hold time allowed by the card networks for your business type, simplifying the need for re-authorization.

 Step 3: Capture funds